Create a Flat ZIP Archive in C#

 }

-This method automates nested ZIP file extraction.
+This method effectively automates nested ZIP file extraction, ensuring a smooth workflow with C# Archive functionalities.

 3. Saving the Flattened ZIP File